 Today’s ARTicle is about the symbolism used in the Garden of Eden story.

 As the story goes, Eve was tempted by the Serpent to eat of the forbidden fruit.
-She in turn tempted Adam, which brought a curse on the whole of the human race – or was it just Black people who were cursed?
+She in turn tempted Adam, which brought a curse on the whole of the human race – or was it just African people who were cursed?

 As I mentioned in yesterday’s blog The Eve Gene, it’s been scientifically proven that the first woman was Black, and that Black Women carry mitochondrial DNA, which is responsible for all other types of human beings.